 Bullying can take many forms, but it's generally considered to be any behavior that is unwelcome, offensive, unsolicited, or objectionable.
 It can be physical, psychological, or verbal.

-Although it's commonly associated with the playground and sometimes with the Internet among older youths, it can happen in the workplace as well.
-It typically manifests in some specific ways, and there are steps you can take to protect yourself, up to and including filing a lawsuit in some cases.
+It's commonly associated with the playground and sometimes with the internet among older youths, but it can happen in the workplace as well.
+It typically manifests in some specific ways, and you can take steps to protect yourself, up to and including filing a lawsuit in some cases.

 Threats to Personal Standing